soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 ---
+title: Job Interview Questions
 tags: career
 ---

-## Job Interview Questions
-> Early career folks, look away!

----

-## Do you have any questions for me?
+# Do you have any questions for me?
-Yes.
-(This isn't a comprehensive list, but these are ones I don't want to forget for my next career move.)
+This isn't a comprehensive list, but these are ones I don't want to forget for my next career move.

 ### What Is My Role, Actually?
 - What are your goals and vision for the docs and what would be my specific role in it?